732911129/samples/strikingly-hangman/README.md

 The progress tracking README for my creation for the Strikingly Hangman programming test.

+## improvement ideas

+- Can improve entropy scoring.
+Somehow it seems that entropy directed guesses are still not maximally optimal.
+Perhaps they are not considering the entropy if the guess is incorrect?
+- Consider the number of guesses remaining?
+- Consider a way to combine entropy and the number of keys?
+- Consider other factors?

 ## other models

 Another model of hangman could train on letter trigams ( or other n-grams ) inside words, and learn things like: